razorpay/blade/rfcs/2022-02-11-responsive-and-adaptive-layout-strategy.md

 As of today, we don't have any strategy or approach in place for designing layouts for different screen sizes.
 Ensuring that elements fit within a page is not enough.
 There are different experiences that works for different screen sizes.

-Just going Responsive(Fluid) Design blindly is not correct.
+Just going Responsive(fluid) design blindly is not correct.
 Imagine for example, you have different experiences(styles, javascript) for mobile vs desktop but if you just go blindly with responsive we might unnecessary download assets for all the screen sizes our application would run on.
 For example it doesn't makes sense to implement [this Search Field](#adaptive-search-field) as a responsive layout since it'll result in unnecessary download of the assets(modal for mobile) and hence hampering the experience and performance for the consumers.

 Similarly, just going adaptive blindly is not correct too.
 We might unnecessary be creating redundant variant of the same component.
 For example, imagine that we are creating 2 variants of a modal - 1 for desktop(which has a width of `600px`) and 1 for mobile(which has `100%` width).
 Now we could have just made it responsive by setting the `maxWidth` property of the modal so it could have been `600px` in width on desktop and `100%` in width on mobile.
 For eg, it doesn't makes sense to create multiple variant of [this Modal](#responsive-modal) while we can achieve this through responsive layout by setting `maxWidth` for Modal's Dialog component.